Referral Fraud

 What Referral Fraud Costs Your Business

 Unlike some forms of abuse where the damage is more abstract, referral fraud hits your bottom line directly.
-It also compounds far beyond the amount taken by fraud, because it erodes this otherwise powerful growth channel from the inside while wasting budget on fake users who will never generate real value.
+It also compounds far beyond the amount taken by fraud, because it erodes this otherwise powerful growth channel from the inside while wasting your budget on fake users who will never generate real value.

 Direct financial loss